SOME THOUGHTS ABOUT THE PORTUGAL WEDDING PHOTOGRAPHER

 An old text I have found in the archives but good to be here:

 “I have the satisfaction, and the cross, of loving what I do.
 I assure you that it is not easy.
 I could have that candid satisfaction, some call it passion because when we do what we like should be enough to do good work and put the bread on the table.

-We can learn all the photographic technics, apply them all and well and nothing good will be watchable.
+We can learn all the photographic technics and apply them all well and nothing good will be watchable.
 I think everything we do, will not work only with the passion we have for that, but with some natural inclination.
-That, when mixed with the technic knowledge allowed us to be good, as I like to say, artisan of our trade.
-We all have the example of that auto mechanic when he listen to the sick motor and, just with a touch in the right bolt,…fixed, after everybody in the garage, with all technological tools, tried.
+That, when mixed with the technic knowledge allowed us to be good, as I like to say, artisans of our trade.
+We all have the example of that auto mechanic when he listen to the sick motor and, just with a touch in the right bolt,…fixed, it after everybody in the garage, with all technological tools, tried.
 Well, he just has…the thing.